The Twin Dilemma: Reception

 The Twin Dilemma was panned by both critics and fans.
-Where the previous serial, The Caves of Androzani, is frequently cast among the very best of all Doctor Who stories, The Twin Dilemma is often regarded as one of the very worst in the history of the series.
+Where the previous serial, The Caves of Androzani, is frequently cast among the very best of all Doctor Who stories, The Twin Dilemma is often regarded as one of the very worst.
 Despite the overwhelmingly negative reception for the serial, Baker's performance was somewhat praised.
 Writing for Den of Geek, Andrew Blair felt that the quality of the serial partially devalued the ending of The Caves of Androzani.
 David J. Howe and Stephen James Walker review of the story in Doctor Who: The Television Companion describes The Twin Dilemma as "painful to watch", feeling that the Doctor's erratic behaviour was "forced and artificial, and succeed[s] only in alienating the viewer."
 The review also argues the script "leaves much to be desired" and that the direction is uninteresting, giving the whole story "a rather tacky, B-movie feel to it".

 In the 150th issue of SFX magazine Russell T Davies, producer of the 2005 revival, cites the story as "the beginning of the end" of Doctor Who.
 Tat Wood and Lawrence Miles, reviewing the story for their book, About Time, noted that the divide in quality between The Caves of Androzani and The Twin Dilemma "felt wrong at the time, and still feels wrong now".
 The pair wrote, "How could anyone have thought that this story, of juvenile space monsters, meaningless plans and never-ending cop-outs, was ever workable?".
 Writing for Radio Times, Patrick Mulkern heavily criticized the serial along with the new Doctor.
 Mulkern disliked the episode's villains, finding them dull and boring, and stated that the main problems were the writing and the direction.
 He did, however, praise Baker's performance.
-Digital Spys Morgan Jeffery also criticized the direction calling it "unusually flat" for Moffat.
+Digital Spys Morgan Jeffery also criticized the direction calling it "unusually flat" for Moffatt.

 A 1998 poll by Doctor Who Magazine ranked the serial the second worst of all time only ahead of the Children in Need special Dimensions in Time.
 In 2009, another Doctor Who Magazine poll of the 200 stories produced up to that point saw the serial finish in last place, along with finishing last in every single age group that voted.